Documentation

 4. Click the send button

-Click the round send button at the right side of the text field.
+Click the round blue send button at the right side of the text field (paper plane icon).

 The message appears in the timeline after it sends.

-Expected result: Your outbound text appears in the timeline as a team message.
+Expected result: Your outbound text appears in the timeline as a team message with a DELIVERED status when texting is configured.

 Inbox text reply field with a drafted message for Alex Morgan